Vyral/base-template/_drafts/what-it-means-to-be-a-buyer-or-seller-right-now.md

 {% include youtube.html %}

-What does it look like to be in the current real estate market?
+<center>What does it look like to be in the current real estate market?</center>

 Today we’re going to talk about what it’s like to be a buyer or seller in today’s market. **Right now it’s a win-win for both parties because it’s a balanced market**.